-Smith, Gendler, Shiell, Sheff, Ford & Maher marked its 30th year of service to the real estate and investment community in 2017.
+Smith Gendler, P.A. marked its 30th year of service to the real estate and investment community in 2017.
 Many clients have been with us for all or most of the firm's existence.
 The reasons are simple:

-Focus: No other law firm in Minnesota has four attorneys and a former city assessor devoted exclusively to property tax representation.
+Focus: We have three attorneys, a former city assessor, and an analyst devoted exclusively to property tax representation.
 Markets and tax laws can change constantly, and we serve our clients best by concentrating on the factors that lead to fair and reasonable assessments and taxes.

 Experience: Each of us has many years of significant experience in the Minnesota property tax system.
 We have worked on all property types; have handled cases in every major jurisdiction; and understand what is important in a successful property tax appeal.